Queen Mary 2 Crossing

 Many of the veterans on board participated in the D-Day landings.
 In fact, many of them are continuing on to the 75th Anniversary of D-Day commemorations that are taking place in Normandy on June 6th of this year.
 Two of the veterans parachuted into Normandy behind enemy lines on the night of June 5th, 1944.
 Another two or three were part of the Navy and Marine corps that bombarded Normandy, and took men onto the shores.
 I don't remember if any of them landed on the shores or not.
 The unifying theme for all of them was that no Hollywood movie does the horrors of war justice.
 Saving Private Ryan was mentioned many times as being the closest approximation to the carnage.
 One of the veterans said that the real thing was like "tak[ing] Saving Private Ryan, and mak[ing] it ten times worse".
 Another one said that "the main omission was the body parts strewn across the beach and in the water".
 Hearing their accounts gave me a much greater appreciation for the slaughter that happened on the beaches of Normandy.

-One of the veterans story was especially moving to me.
+One veteran's story was especially moving to me.
 It was Frank Divita, a man from New York City.
 He had a distinct New York accent, and in another life could have easily played the tough New York organized crime gangster in a movie (or in real life, for that matter).
 But his tough guy appearance melted away quickly when he began talking about his experiences in the war, specifically on D-Day.
 He was a Marine on one of the landing craft (LCMs) that took men to the shores on D-Day.
 His job was to lower the ramp to let the men out, but also let the German machine gun bullets in.
 He had moved to this position after his crewmate who was originally in that role had been killed.
 He talked about hearing the bullets hitting the front of the craft and freezing when he was supposed to lower the ramp.
 As soon as he lowered it, machine gun fire rained in.
 The two men next to him were hit immediately.
 He related his fear that he would be next.
 I think that Frank mentioned that one of the wounded beside him actually survived, despite taking multiple bullets.
 The other one was fatally wounded.
 As Frank talked about him, you could tell that he became very emotional.
 He talked about how the man was really no more than a boy, maybe 18 or 19 years old.
 As the boy lay on the floor of the LCM, he cried out for his mother.
 Frank said a prayer over him, and administered some morphine.
 "And then,", said Frank, clearly having a hard time getting the words out, "he died.".
 Watching this man, now in his 90s, who looked like your typical New York City tough-guy, nearly breaking down as he described what had happened to him three-quarters of a century ago was very impactful.
 I will never forget his story.

 Making Some New Friends

 On a lighter note, I met a bunch of people and made some new friends.
-Mom and I were at a table with two other couples.
+Mom and I were at a table with two couples.
 One was from England, and one was from Sweden originally, but now live in California.
 The Swedish couple were heading over for the summer to their home in Sweden, and the couple from England were heading back home after having gone the other direction on the Queen Mary 2 last week.
 Both of the men were retired engineers.
 It seemed like quite a few of the people that we met were engineers, and mom and I decided that the reason for that was that engineers tend to make enough money to live comfortably and go on cruises, but not enough money to be in the large suites at the front of the boat with their own, more exclusive dining room.

 I was initially worried that I would be the only one on board under 45, but luckily I was proven wrong almost immediately.
 Before we even left New York, I met a guy named Chase who is also 21.
 He is headed to Spain for the summer for a study abroad program.
 We hit it off immediately, since he was a history major, and I love history.